Dmahe494/Dan-Maher-Bootcamp-Repository/2-Homework/05-Archiving-and-Logging-Data/SubmissionFile.md

 2. Command to set number of retained logs and maximum log file size:

-    - Add the edits made to the configuration file below:
+    - Add the edits made to the configuration file below: nano /etc/audit/audit.conf

     ```bash
-    [Your solution edits here]
+    [num of logs = 7
+    max logs =35 ]
     ```

 3. Command using `auditd` to set rules for `/etc/shadow`, `/etc/passwd` and `/var/log/auth.log`: